snack-money/agentkit-fork-to-run-examples/typescript/create-onchain-agent/templates/next/README.md

 ## Configuring Your Agent

 You can [modify your configuration](https://github.com/coinbase/agentkit/tree/main/typescript/agentkit#usage) of the agent.
-By default, your agent configuration occurs in the `/api/agent/route.ts` file.
+By default, your agentkit configuration occurs in the `/api/agent/prepare-agentkit.ts` file, and agent instantiation occurs in the `/api/agent/create-agent.ts` file.

 ### 1. Select Your LLM
-Modify the `ChatOpenAI` instantiation to use the model of your choice.
+Modify the OpenAI model instantiation to use the model of your choice.

 ### 2. Select Your Wallet Provider
 AgentKit requires a **Wallet Provider** to interact with blockchain networks.